lindavr/Docs/ContributorGuide/style-and-voice.md

 ##Use a customer-friendly voice

-We aspire to follow these principles when we write technical content for Azure.
+We aspire to follow these principles when we write technical content for docs.microsoft.com.
 We may not always get there, but we need to keep trying!

 - **Use everyday words**: Try to use natural language, the words your customers use; be less formal but not less technical; provide examples that explain new concepts.